C19HOP/WiSafe2-to-HomeAssistant-Bridge/README.md

         icon_height: 50px
  ```

-At this point, you probably want to make sure that you at least configure an entities card on your dashboard called 'Gateway Information' and include:
+At this point, you probably want to make sure that you at least configure an entities-card on your dashboard called 'Gateway Information' and include:
 * sensor.fireangel_radio_heartbeat
 * sensor.fireangel_radio_messages
 * sensor.fireangeldata